How to Start a Roofing Company: 9-Step Guide [2025]

 New roofing businesses must secure comprehensive insurance coverage to protect themselves, clients, and employees from unforeseen circumstances.

-The go-to insurance policies that most professional contractors have include the following.
+The go-to insurance policies that most professional contractors obtain include:

-Professional liability insurance is also known as Errors and Omissions (E&O) insurance.
-It protects against claims of negligence or mistakes in roofing services.
+• Professional liability insurance protects against claims arising from errors or omissions, and is also known as Errors and Omissions insurance.

-Bonding may be required for specific projects since it guarantees payment in case of contractor default.
+• Bonding may be required for specific projects, as it guarantees payment in the event of contractor default.

 Contact your commercial insurance agent to determine your specific needs and find suitable coverage options.

 Fortunately, ServiceTitan’s Home Services Marketing Software provides the right tools to help you attract new customers.
-It also enables you to track real-time data and measure ROI so you’ll know if you’re on the right track.
+It also enables you to track real-time data and measure the ROI of your marketing campaigns, so you’ll know if you’re on the right track.

-The tool’s Marketing Scorecard feature can rank your campaigns based on revenue so you’ll always know what’s working and where to invest your resources better.
+The tool’s Marketing Scorecard feature can rank your campaigns based on revenue, so you’ll always know what’s working and where to invest your resources for future campaigns.

 ServiceTitan also lets you create unique phone numbers for each marketing ad or campaign.
-Every time that number is used to book a roofing job, the system tracks real-time ROI based on the revenue generated.
+Every time that number is used to book a roofing job, the system tracks the real-time ROI for that campaign based on the revenue each call generates.

 Here are some effective marketing techniques when launching a new roofing business:

-A website is today’s equivalent of a business phone number back in the day.
+A website is today’s equivalent of a business card.
 Without one, potential customers may see you as a dodgy handyperson with little to no roofing experience.

 A business website gives you credibility; if designed correctly, it can boost brand awareness and generate leads.